ms1963/markdown/README.md

 - **Purpose:** Creates a definition list.
 - **Parameters:**
-definitions: A map where each key is a term and each value is a slice of definitions for that term.
+- `definitions`: A map where each key is a term and each value is a slice of definitions for that term.
 - **Results:** None.
 - **Example:**
 ```